Linaro/lava/doc/device-capabilities.rst

 Device owner abilities
 **********************

-* add free text comments to a device status transition
+* add free text comments to a :term:`device status transition`
-* initiate a device state transition on an owned device
+* initiate a :term:`device state transition` on an owned device
 * cancel any "current" job running on the device.
 * restrict submissions to the device to just the owner for a period of time - (when unrestricted, devices remain in the general usage pool.)